adams85/filelogger/README.md

 You may check out [this demo application](https://github.com/adams85/filelogger/tree/master/samples/SplitByLogLevel) which shows a complete example of this advanced setup.

+##### Customizing/extending the logging logic

+The implementation of the file logger provides many extension points (mostly, in the form of overridable virtual methods), so you can customize its behavior and/or implement features that are not available out of the box.

+For example, see [this sample application](https://github.com/adams85/filelogger/tree/master/samples/LogRotation), which adds the ability of doing log file rotation to the file logger.

 ### Settings

 #### Provider settings